The Story, Old and New, of Hill House Bed & Breakfast

 Hill House Bed & Breakfast’s owner David Smith had previous careers as a banking/real estate journalist in Washington, D.C., a commercial real estate appraiser in Tampa Bay and Orlando, and a restaurant waiter in New Orleans.
 He has an MBA from Rice University and a BA in Journalism from the University of Georgia.
 David grew up in Pensacola, Fla., and has family roots in Louisiana.

 Day Manager Eva Kalos worked a number of similar positions, including at a yoga retreat on Mexico’s Pacific Coast, before coming to Hill House Bed & Breakfast in September 2013.
-Resident manager Carey Jackson held a similar position at the historic Kenilworth Apartments in Asheville before coming to Hill House (October 2014), and also is active in a women’s herbal collective.
-Amanda Slivak, weekend shift supervisor (January 2016) transplanted to Asheville from her native Pittsburgh where she had managed food stations at a local college dining hall and Rivers Casino.
-Back-up cook and housekeeper Jessica Fink has a farming background and now, in addition to her job at Hill House, also works as a silversmith.
+Resident manager Carey Jackson held a similar position at the historic Kenilworth Apartments in Asheville before coming to Hill House (October 2014).
+Amanda Slivka, weekend shift supervisor (January 2016) transplanted to Asheville from her native Pittsburgh where she had managed food stations at a local college dining hall and Rivers Casino.
+Back-up chef and housekeeper Jessica Fink has a farming background and now, in addition to her job at Hill House (June 2016), also is an artist.
 Housekeeper Helen Evans (August 2014) has a lifetime of experience ensuring clean and comfortable places, both in the hospitality industry and for her extended Asheville family.

 If you’re a guest at our B&B in North Carolina’s Blue Ridge Mountains, rest assured that the innkeepers will talk endlessly among ourselves about you and what they need to do to have you leave feeling warm and satisfied.
 And know that each of us are always coming up with small ideas about what they might do to build on the awesome foundation that Carol Ann, Albert, Terry, and Bill have delivered to them at Hill House Bed & Breakfast.